abbioinfo/CyAnno/README.txt

 Important considerations
 ---------------------------------------
-live cells both unlabelled andlabelled, as well as handgated cells must have either raw values or normalized on same scale (e.g. bead normalized).
+live cells both unlabelled and labelled, as well as the handgated cells must have either raw values or normalized on same scale (e.g. bead normalized).
 example: if bead normalization is used before gating out live cells then that be done for all the FCS files (labelled/unlabelled).
 Also, after hand-gating cell types, these datasets must not be subjected to additional normalization.
-If your values are raw or bead normalized, then we recommend to set normalizeCell=True which will use cofactor=5.0 (set for CyTOF) for arcsine transformation of all the files used in CyAnno.
+If your values are raw or bead normalized, then we recommend setting normalizeCell=True which will use cofactor=5.0 (set for CyTOF) for arcsine transformation of all the files used in CyAnno.